PerisicJere/PerisicJere/README.md

 - 👋 Hi, I’m @PerisicJere
-- 👀 I’m interested in ML/AI & movie making
+- 👀 I’m interested in Data science.
-- 🌱 I’m currently learning Java & SQL
+- 🌱 I’m currently learning Machine learning & database systems.
 - 💞️ I’m looking to collaborate on anything that will give me experience.
 - 📫 How to reach me jereperisic@icloud.com